 Tell you what, I’ll make it easy and I won’t even count the cash compensation of Boeing management since 2016.
 I’ll just stick to the direct value of the sterilized stock options they exercised and the restricted stock units they were vested.
 And I won’t count any compensation of any sort here in 2019.

-And by pocketed, I mean that $5.4 billion of the $25.2 billion in stock buybacks that you thought was a “return of capital” over that span was actually a USE OF CASH to either buy shares directly from management or mask the dilution of non-management shareholders.
+As a result, $5.4 billion of the $25.2 billion in stock buybacks that you thought was a “return of capital” over that span was actually a USE OF CASH to either buy shares directly from management or mask the dilution of non-management shareholders.

 And as they say on Wheel of Fortune, once you buy a prize, it’s yours to keep.
 There’s no clawback here.
 There’s no repercussion over the 737 MAX, either civil or criminal, for Muilenburg and crew.
-The only thing the 737 MAX debacle is going to make more difficult is for these same guys to pocket ANOTHER $5 billion.
+The only thing the 737 MAX debacle is going to make more difficult is for these same guys to pocket ANOTHER fortune.

 Is Muilenburg a billionaire from being a Boeing management lifer?